 OpenNebula interacts with the vCenter instances by interfacing with its SOAP API exclusively.
 This characteristic enables architectures where the OpenNebula instance and the vCenter environment are located in different datacenters.
-A single OpenNebula instances can orchestrate several vCenter instances remotely located in different data centers.
+A single OpenNebula instance can orchestrate several vCenter instances remotely located in different data centers.
 Connectivity between data centers needs to have low latency in order to have a reliable management of vCenter from OpenNebula.

-When administration domains need to be isolated or the interconnection between datacenters does not allow a single controlling entity, OpenNebula can be configured in a federation.
+When administration domains need to be isolated, or the interconnection between datacenters does not allow a single controlling entity, OpenNebula can be configured in a federation.
 Each OpenNebula instance of the federation is called a Zone, one of them configured as master and the others as slaves.
-An OpenNebula federation is a tightly coupled integration, all the instances will share the same user accounts, groups, and permissions configuration.
+An OpenNebula federation is a tightly coupled integration; all the instances will share the same user accounts, groups, and permissions configuration.
 Federation allows end users to consume resources allocated by the federation administrators regardless of their geographic location.
 The integration is seamless, meaning that a user logged into the Sunstone web interface of a Zone will not have to log out and enter the address of another Zone.
 Sunstone allows to change the active Zone at any time, and it will automatically redirect the requests to the right OpenNebula at the target Zone.
 For more information, check the Federation Section.

 Once you have an OpenNebula cloud up and running, you can install the following advanced components: